mxk/windows-secure-group-policy/README.md

    do the latter and then re-open the setting, you'll see that it actually shows up as disabled.
-However, if you compare LGPO text exports of the resulting Registry.pol files, you'll notice that disabling the setting manually causes the associated key (SpynetReporting) to be deleted, whereas enabling it and setting the option to "Disable Cloud Search" sets the key to DWORD:0, which is what we want.
+However, if you compare LGPO text exports of the resulting Registry.pol files, you'll notice that disabling the setting manually causes the associated value (SpynetReporting) to be deleted, whereas enabling it and setting the option to "Disable Cloud Search" sets the value to DWORD:0, which is what we want.
 If you find any of this confusing, I personally like to imagine myself slowly strangling the people who designed and implemented this stuff.
 Try it...
 It's very therapeutic.